windicss/windicss/README.md

 * Cross browser support

-    Each utility of windicss has cross-browser support, which means you don't need an autoprefixer plugin.
+    Each utility of windicss built with cross-browser support, which means you don't need an autoprefixer plugin.

 * Minify support

-    You can simply output the minimized css.
+    You can simply generate the minimized css.

 * Preflight support